 More specifically, building on the Seven Dimensions of Partnership, it will require that we set clear targets around local partnership and the flow and control of resources and that we invest in partnership as part of our emergency preparedness efforts; it necessitates that we shift our partnership approach away from sub-contracting and towards more equitable and meaningful partnerships and that we put in place systems and processes that enable and facilitate partnership on these terms.
 It challenges us to invest in capacity strengthening of local actors and stop undermining local capacity.
-It also requires that we shift our policy and advocacy approaches to give space and voice to our partners to influence international policy debates, and to have direct access to power brokers without CARE in the room.
-Finally, it's an opportunity for us to live our participation and accountability commitments, by naming our local partners and giving them appropriate credit and visibility, while also creating space for participants to lead, with CARE following and stepping aside where appropriate.
-Partnership in CARE26 provides a common approach to partnerships for CARE.
+It also requires that we shift our policy and advocacy approaches to give space and voice to our partners to influence international policy debates and to have direct access to power brokers without CARE in the room.
+Finally, it's an opportunity for us to live our participation and accountability commitments, by naming our local partners and giving them appropriate credit and visibility, while also creating space for participants to lead with CARE following and stepping aside where appropriate.
+Partnership in CARE 203027 provides a common approach to partnerships for CARE.

-CARE will also continue to partner with governments, UN agencies, INGOs, including INGO networks (SCHR, ICVA, InterAction, Voice, CHS-Alliance, Sphere, etc.), academic institutions, and private sector actors in countries, regions and at the global level.
+CARE will also continue to partner with governments, UN agencies, INGOs, including INGO networks (SCHR, ICVA, InterAction, Voice, CHS-Alliance, Sphere, etc.), academic institutions and private sector actors in countries, regions and at the global level.
 A process of prioritizing partnerships at the global level will be undertaken and linked to appropriate relationship managers within CARE.

-Social Movements: While CARE recognizes that working with social movements in the humanitarian context may at times come in direct tension with humanitarian principles of neutrality and impartiality, we also recognize that to advance commitments around shifting power to local responders, we need to rethink our approach to social movements in the humanitarian sector.
-This may take the form of linking with movements that are not necessarily "crisis" but more "issue" focused, in the humanitarian context.
-It can also mean working with network organizations that bring together grassroot informal groups at regional and even global level.
+Social Movements: While CARE recognizes that working with social movements in the humanitarian context may at times come in direct tension with humanitarian principles of neutrality and impartiality (e.g. movements emerging from certain population groups in a conflict setting may be seen as a party to the conflict), we also recognize that to advance commitments around shifting power to local responders, we need to rethink our approach to social movements in the humanitarian sector.
+This may take the form of linking with movements that are not necessarily "crisis" but more "issue" focused, e.g. groups of CSOs working on feminist principles, on gender equality, SRHR rights, etc. in the humanitarian context.
+It can also mean working with network organizations that bring together grassroot informal groups at regional and even global level, e.g. refugee/migrant networks etc.

-26 January 2021, CARE International.
+27 January 201, CARE International